hashicorp/terraform-provider-azurerm/website/docs/d/storage_account.html.markdown

 * `enable_https_traffic_only` - Is traffic only allowed via HTTPS?
 See [here](https://docs.microsoft.com/en-us/azure/storage/storage-require-secure-transfer/)
     for more information.

-* `allow_public_blob_access` - Is public access allowed to all blobs or containers in the storage account?
+* `allow_blob_public_access` - Is public access allowed to all blobs or containers in the storage account?

 * `is_hns_enabled` - Is Hierarchical Namespace enabled?